Graduate Degree in

 Degree of Doctor of Philosophy

-- Advising and Thesis Supervision.
-Upon passing the candidacy examination (usually by the end of the second year), the student is required to choose a thesis supervisor who assumes the major responsibility in supervising the PhD thesis.
+Advising and Thesis Supervision.
+Upon passing the preliminary examination, the student is required to choose a thesis supervisor who assumes the major responsibility in supervising the Ph.D. thesis.
 At the same time, an advising committee consisting of three faculty members is formed to help oversee the advising process.
 This committee should be formed no later than the third year of graduate study.
 The student’s supervisor is part of this committee, but does not chair the committee.
 The student is encouraged to meet with the committee members informally for advice or suggestions.
 Joint supervision between two faculty members is also possible, as is seeking a thesis adviser outside the core applied and computational mathematics option, although in this case it is mandatory that an applied mathematics faculty member be nominated as a co-adviser.

 Should a disagreement of any kind occur between the student and his or her supervisor as regards the timely completion of the thesis, the student is encouraged to direct his or her concerns to the committee chair.
 If this is not workable, the student should feel free to consult with the option representative, the executive officer, or an applied and computational mathematics faculty member of the student’s choice.
-If the student’s concerns cannot be resolved through consultation with these individuals, the student is encouraged to pursue resolution of his or her concerns through other channels as outlined in the Student Grievance Procedure section of the Caltech Catalog.
+If the student’s concerns cannot be resolved through consultation with these individuals, the student is encouraged to pursue resolution of his or her concerns through other channels as outlined in Student Problem Resolution Process on page 50.